erickaguirre96/DAP_Bokeh_View/README.md

 # DAP_Bokeh_View
-Visualize MUSE datacubes that have been processed by the MaNGA Data Analysis Pipeline (DAP) using the Bokeh interface.
+Visualizes MUSE IFU datacubes that have been processed by the MaNGA Data Analysis Pipeline (DAP) via the Bokeh interface.